-KM has increased its efforts to protect the environment in 2023.
+KM has increased its efforts to protect the environment in 2024.
 Following the integration of emission and biodiversity objectives in all our portfolios, we evaluate the environmental impact of all investments.
 Within our ESG assessments, we analyze the influence of each company on climate change and biodiversity while identifying areas of improvement.
 In the coming years we plan to engage further with all our investee companies on their goals and ambitions to decrease their environmental footprint.
+We have also aligned our overall goal on emissions with amongst others the EU, and set a target for Net Zero by 2050.